 We bought 2 sets, 2 years ago, and we recently had to purchase another set because somebody (Kate) didn’t properly store it in the back of the truck during travel and it flew out.
 We have camped in multiple spots, especially state and national parks, where the sites are not level so we rely on these heavily to make sure the trailer stays in place and doesn’t roll away on its own.

 All you need is one set (a pair) on each side to ensure the trailer is safely in place.
 One of the things we like about them is that they are textured so they get a good grip on the tire as well as on the ground.
 There are other products out there that are smooth on both sides, which do not keep your trailer in place.
 They slide, allowing for the tires to roll a bit forward.

 These chocks anchor opposing wheels of tandem axles and eliminate the rocking of the trailer back and forth when moving inside of it.
 They are adjustable and come in different sizes so make sure you pick the right one for your trailer.
-At the bottom, there is an opening to put a lock in which we like when we are boondocking for an extra level of security.
 We use these in conjunction with the kingpin lock to make sure our trailer is right where we left it when we get back from our adventures.
 The hole for the lock is smaller than a standard padlock so we use luggage locks.